A comprehensive guide to determining overhead costs for construction and industrial assembly companies…

 Taxes: It comprises taxes that are paid even without works.

 Insurance: Includes property insurance, a guarantee of maintenance of the proposal, car insurance for members and shareholders, etc.

-Financial expenses: Financial expenses are understood to be costs incurred by a company for the use of capital made available to the company by third parties.
+Financial expenses: Financial expenses are defined as the costs a company incurs for the use of capital made available to it by third parties..

 First, based on the 4 items listed above, we can make a complete list of our general expenses.

 Then we add up each expense or its proportional part during a certain period.